USS Leary (DD-158): Service history

 Leary was laid down on 6 March 1918 and launched on 18 December 1918.
 She was sponsored by Mrs. Anne Leary, the mother of Clarence F. Leary.
 She was commissioned on 5 December 1919.

 She departed Boston on 28 January 1920, underwent her shakedown cruise in the Caribbean and then conducted training operations along the East Coast of the United States.
 In January 1921, she joined the Pacific Battle Fleet, and through February took part in a large-scale battle exercise off the coast of Peru.
 In March, Leary transited the Panama Canal and reported to the commander of Naval Station Guantanamo Bay, Cuba.
 She then was on station during bombing tests conducted by the U.S. Army Air Forces against naval targets, overseen by Billy Mitchell.
 She resumed her training exercises off the Caribbean until June 1922, when in accordance with the Washington Naval Conference, she was decommissioned at the Philadelphia Naval Yard.

 Recommissioned on 1 May 1930 with a home port in Newport, Rhode Island, Leary alternated between the Pacific Fleet and the Atlantic Fleet, carrying out training maneuvers and taking part in several fleet problems.
 After 1935, most of her time was taken up conducting training cruises for reserves and midshipmen.
 In April 1937, she underwent a shipyard overhaul, including being equipped with a radar.
 Leary was the first U.S. navy vessel to be equipped with the device.
+This was a temporary, month long experimental installation.

 In September 1939, Leary and Hamilton established a continuous patrol off the coast of New England against German U-boats.
 On 9 September 1941, she began escort missions to Iceland.
-She was also the first to make contact with a German U-boat, while escorting a British convoy in the North Atlantic on 9 November 1941.
+DANFS reports that she was also the first to make radar contact with a German U-boat, while escorting a British convoy in the North Atlantic on 17–25 November 1941.
+This is at odds with her overhaul at the New York Navy Yard in November.
+This was a yard period where she was rearmed, and might have actually had radar installed.
+For her to have made contact in the North Atlantic sometime in mid November, then return for an extensive yard period, with plans dated November 29, is unlikely.
+She is supposedly out on another convoy run on December 4.